AybTGH/Internship-Report/README.md

 # Internship-Report
-This repo contains the code and rsults of the work sone in my internship with deepecho
+This repo contains the code and results of the work done in my internship with deepecho